Samourai-Wallet/whirlpool-client-cli/README.md

 - clients: number of simultaneous mixs
 - client-delay: delay (in seconds) between each connexion
 - tx0-delay: delay (in seconds) between each tx0 (from --auto-tx0)
-- auto-tx0: automatically run tx0 from deposit when premix wallet is empty
+- auto-tx0: automatically run tx0 from deposit for specified pool when premix wallet is empty
 - auto-mix: automatically mix utxos detected in premix wallet
 - auto-aggregate-postmix: enable automatically post-mix wallet agregation to refill premix when empty